Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 The border crossing itself is so smooth it feels like Europe's best-kept secret.
 One minute you're in Hungary, the next you're in Croatia and the only thing that changes is the language on the signs and the sudden urge to eat čevapi.

-We timed it - from Budapest's city limits to Zagreb's Upper Town took exactly four hours and seventeen minutes.
-That included a coffee stop that definitely involved Hungarian chimney cake.
+The drive from Budapest's city limits to Zagreb's Upper Town generally takes about three and a half to four hours.
+We took a bit longer due to a coffee stop that definitely involved Hungarian chimney cake.
 We're not sorry.

 Parking in Medieval Zagreb: A Game of Tetris With Cars